Using P+R to visit Amsterdam’s city centre

 - Enter in the weekend: €1 per 24 hours

-Public transport chip cards are available for purchase
+Discounted public transport chip cards are available for purchase

 Park & Ride users must continue their journey into the city centre zone of Amsterdam.
 You can do so by using your own OV-chipkaart (public transport chip card).
 However, it is also possible to purchase discounted P+R GVB cards from the blue ticket machine at each site (you require 1 card per person and can purchase up to 5 cards per car).
 The P+R GVB transport cards can only be used for travel on GVB bus, trams or metro services.